 For more information, see the Registrar’s residency policy for tuition purposes.

-Students on TA and RA receive full tuition scholarships but will pay course fees, which amount to around $17/credit hour (typically $100 to $150 per semester) to the College of Arts and Sciences.
-Additional costs (e.g., parking fees, etc.) may be incurred depending on individual students’ choices.
+Students on TA and RA receive full tuition scholarships but will pay course fees to the College of Arts and Sciences (typically $260-270 per semester, around $500-550 per year).
+Additional costs (e.g., parking fees to park your car on campus) may also be incurred depending on your own choices.